ManojRawat19/SAPUI5/README.md

 # SAPUI5
-SAP UI5 App to understand Asynchronous Module definition call in SAP UI5
+Simple UI5 app to understand how Asynchronous module definition works in SAP UI5